Sparse High-Dimensional Vector Autoregressive Bootstrap: Bootstrap Consistency for VAR Estimation by the Lasso

 Note that $m$ in this paper corresponds to $2\bar{m}$ in \cite{adamek2021lasso}.
-The NED assumption is satisfied trivially, since \cref{ass:VARsummable} ensures that the VMA coefficients decay at an exponential rate.
-It therefore satisfies any polynomial decay rate on the NED sequence, and the assumption is satisfied for any arbitrarily large $d$.
+Under an additional assumption that $\psi_N\leq C$,\footnote{This additional assumption is in line with e.g.~\cite{kock2024data} who require this in their Assumption 2.(2) to obtain error bounds on the lasso.} \Cref{ass:VARsummable} ensures that the NED assumption is satisfied uniformly across equations and as $N$ grows.
+The VMA coefficients decay at an exponential rate, therefore satisfying any polynomial decay rate on the NED sequence, and the assumption is satisfied for any arbitrarily large $d$.
 Assumption 2 of \cite{adamek2021lasso} requires that the rows of $\mA$ are weakly sparse, in the sense that $\norm{\bbeta_j}_r^r=\norm{[\mA]_{j,\cdot}}_r^r\leq s_{r,j}$ for some $0\leq r<1$.
 Assumption 3 of \cite{adamek2021lasso} requires that the covariance matrix of the regressors satisfies a form of compatibility condition; for simplicity, we can assume that $\Lambda_{\min}\left(\frac{1}{T}\sum\limits_{t=1}^T\E\cX_{t}\cX_{t}^\prime\right)$ is bounded away from zero, which is sufficient to satisfy the condition simultaneously for all equations.
 For an example of conditions when this is satisfied, see Equation 6 of \cite{masini2019regularized}.
 Under these conditions, we have by Corollary 1 of \cite{adamek2021lasso} that

+with probability converging to 1 under appropriate restrictions on the $\lambda_j$, detailed in Theorem 1 of \cite{adamek2021lasso}.
+Note that these restrictions are a function of the dependence (NED size $d$) and sparsity ($s_{r,j}$) within each equation, so in order to satisfy \Cref{ass:VARconsistency,ass:resconsistency}, these properties should hold uniformly across equations.